PROJECT CASE STUDY

 2025

-HSECare is a proposed unified digital platform designed to enhance the patient experience within the Irish Health Service Executive (HSE).
+HSECare is a proposed unified digital platform designed to enhance the patient experience within the Irish Health Service Executive (HSE) which aims to empower patients to easily manage their health journey, from finding care to navigating post-hospital discharge.

 2025

-HSECare is a proposed unified digital platform designed to enhance the patient experience within the Irish Health Service Executive (HSE).
+HSECare is a proposed unified digital platform designed to enhance the patient experience within the Irish Health Service Executive (HSE) which aims to empower patients to easily manage their health journey, from finding care to navigating post-hospital discharge.

 2025